cheqd/node-docs/CONTRIBUTING.md

 ## 🪲 Found a bug?

-If you find a bug in the source code, you can help us by [submitting an issue](#submit-issue) to our [GitHub Repository][github].
+If you find a bug in the source code, you can help us by [submitting an issue](https://github.com/cheqd/cheqd-node/issues/new/choose) to our [GitHub Repository](https://github.com/cheqd/cheqd-node).
-Even better, you can [submit a Pull Request](#submit-pr) with a fix.
+Even better, you can [submit a Pull Request](https://github.com/cheqd/cheqd-node/compare) with a fix.

 ## ❣️ Missing a feature?

-You can *request* a new feature by [submitting an issue](#submit-issue) to our GitHub Repository.
+You can *request* a new feature by [submitting an issue](https://github.com/cheqd/cheqd-node/issues/new/choose) to our GitHub Repository.
 If you would like to *implement* a new feature, please consider the size of the change in order to determine the right steps to proceed:

-* For a **Major Feature**, first open an issue and outline your proposal so that it can be discussed.
+- For a **Major Feature**, first open an issue and outline your proposal so that it can be discussed.
 This process allows us to better coordinate our efforts, prevent duplication of work, and help you to craft the change so that it is successfully accepted into the project.
-* **Small Features** can be crafted and directly [submitted as a Pull Request](#submit-pr).
+- **Small Features** can be crafted and directly [submitted as a Pull Request](https://github.com/cheqd/cheqd-node/compare).

 ## Submission Guidelines